I’ve tried. God knows I’ve tried.

 That’s why we all love hockey, which is soccer on ice — but the players get a chance to smash each other against the boards and they all have the opportunity to hit each other on the head with sticks.

-There's even a fair amount of violence in pro basketball, where you can watch talented, 6-foot-10-inch African-American gentlemen, wearing tattoos over every inch of their bodies, jumping up and slamming each other in the nose with their elbows.
+There’s even a fair amount of violence in pro basketball, where you can watch talented, six-foot-ten-inch gentlemen, wearing tattoos over every inch of their bodies, jumping up and slamming each other in the nose with their elbows.

 I dozed off a few times but I did feel a sense of pride in the American team and I was rooting hard for them.

-This was my national pride since if you're an American you might have noticed, except for the War on Greenhouse Gases, we haven't been winning much anywhere in the world lately.
+This was my national pride, since if you’re an American you might have noticed that, except for the War on Greenhouse Gases, we haven’t been winning much anywhere in the world lately.

-But this was the American team and it was great to see an American, Clint Dempsey, push the score to 2 to 1 by hitting the ball into the opponent's net with either his lower stomach or his testicles.
-It all happened in a flash and the announcers were too genteel to say, "Did you see that?
-It appears Mr. Dempsey hit that ball in with his penis . . .what a man."
+But this was the American team and it was great to see an American guy named Clint Dempsey give the U.S. a 2-1 lead by hitting the ball into the opponent’s net with either his lower stomach or his testicles.
+It all happened in a flash and the announcers were too genteel to say, “Did you see that?
+It appears Mr. Dempsey hit that ball in with his penis . . . what a man.”

-Anyway I was excited and ready to admit that when your country's team wins, soccer could be fun.
+Anyway, I was excited and ready to admit that when your country’s team wins, soccer can be fun.